kserve/kserve/docs/samples/autoscaling/README.md

 ```

 ## Autoscaling Customization
-You can also customize the target concurrency by adding annotation `autoscaling.knative.dev/target: "10"` on `KFService` CRD.
+You can also customize the target concurrency by adding annotation `autoscaling.knative.dev/target: "10"` on `KFService` CR.

 ```yaml
 apiVersion: "serving.kubeflow.org/v1alpha1"